DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-1-the-importance-of-subject-and-curriculum-knowledge.md

 caption: "Year 1"
 ---

-In this module you’ll learn practical ways to develop your subject and curriculum knowledge.
+In this module you'll learn practical ways to develop your subject and curriculum knowledge.

 ## Module introduction

-Go through the module introduction to see what you’ll be learning.
+Go through the module introduction to see what you'll be learning.

 Duration: 10 minutes.